 Dennis Maher: House of Collective Repair

-Dennis Maher (American, born 1976), a Buffalo-based artist and educator, was selected as the Albright-Knox Art Gallery’s second artist-in-residence.
-Maher collaborated with local tradespeople and has invited the community to participate in a project called House of Collective Repair, which focuses on the intersections among construction, demolition, art, and architecture.
-He started the project in August 2012; a related exhibition, Dennis Maher: House of Collective Repair, is on view at the Gallery from January 26, through May 12, 2013.
+Dennis Maher (American, born 1976), a Buffalo-based artist and educator, was selected as the Albright-Knox Art Gallery’s second Artist in Residence.
+Maher collaborated with local tradespeople and invited the community to participate in a project called House of Collective Repair, which focused on the intersections among construction, demolition, art, and architecture.
+He started the project in August 2012; a related exhibition, Dennis Maher: House of Collective Repair, was on view at the Gallery from January 26, through May 12, 2013.

 What is a house?

 What if the walls, furnishings, and objects of a house blended seamlessly into each other?
 What would such a house look like?
 How would it affect the way its inhabitants live?
 What if the materials of the house—the stuff inside—were as animate as those who lived within?

 Dennis Maher has been building his house, which he rescued from demolition in 2010, in this very way.

 Artists have created visionary houses for themselves and others since cave dwellers began painting on their walls.
 John Soane’s house in London and Kurt Schwitters’s Merzbau in Hanover, Germany, are two European examples.
 Right here in Buffalo, during the city’s industrial heyday at the turn of the century, Frank Lloyd Wright designed the Darwin Martin House according to his own aesthetic dreams.

 Our houses reflect our unique visions and shape our patterns of living.
 Are there parts we would change if we could imagine our houses in new ways?
 If you could change the rooms and furnishings in your house in any way you wanted, what would your house look like?

 What if every house reflected elements of its surrounding environment?
 How would a house collect and reorganize the components of the city?
 How would it become a world inside of a world?